deepesdl/deepesdl-doc/docs/guide/jupyterlab/jupyterlab.md

 change it in the EDIT to the desired conda-build.
 On the bottom of the page you have the possibility to delete the environment.

+!!! warning

+    Each build consumes storage space, and every modification to an environment creates a new saved build.
+To help manage storage more effectively, consider creating new environments with distinct names rather than repeatedly editing the same one.
+This makes cleanup much easier, since entire environments can be deleted, whereas individual build versions within an environment cannot.

 ## Getting-started notebooks

 You can find example notebooks in DeepESDL JupyterLab to help you to get